As stated in the previous section, the

 m dx dy

 It's good to draw examples as we go along.
 Unfortunately, we haven't drawn anything yet.
 All we've done is move the start point for our path, so we won't see anything yet.
-I am going to draw each of the points as we go to 'em, so in the following example we just have a point at (10,10).
+I am going to draw each of the points as we go to them, so in the following example we only have a point at (10,10).
 Note, though, that it wouldn't show up if you were just drawing the path normally.

 <?xml version="1.0" standalone="no"?> <svg width="200px" height="200px" version="1.1" xmlns="http://www.w3.org/2000/svg"> <path d="M10 10"/> <!-- Points --> <circle cx="10" cy="10" r="2" fill="red"/> </svg>

 There are three commands that draw lines.
 The most generic is the "Line To" command,

 L takes two parameters—an x and a y coordinate—and draws a line from the current position to a new position.

 L x y (or l dx dy)